sehaas/fm4cast/README.md

 This Chrome app allows you to stream FM4 media (live stream, on-demand shows & podcasts) to your chromecast.

+**Update [12.02.2014]**
+Google released a public api.
+This app uses the beta cast-api.
+After rewriting the code, no whitelisting is requred.
+FM4 also released their new "7tage" ondemand section which gives us access to even more shows within the last 7 days.

 ## Setup ##